The Art of Sterilization

-Terminal Sterilization and Aseptic Sterilization are both critical processes in ensuring the sterility of pharmaceutical products and medical devices.
-Below, I will detail the requirements, differences, and relevant regulatory references for both.
+Terminal Sterilization and Aseptic Sterilization are critical in ensuring the sterility of pharmaceutical products and medical devices.
+Below, I will detail the requirements, differences, and relevant regulatory references.

 Terminal Sterilization